 - 1. Explain the empirical method of knowledge processing. - 2.
 Discuss in detail the Normative view of criticism. - 3.
 Explain in detail the Four approaches to process knowledge. - 4.
-Write short notes on: - 1.
-Sensuous Plane - 2.
-Rhetorician Approach - 3.
-Mystic way of processing knowledge - 5.
+Write short notes on: - a.
+Sensuous Plane - b.
+Rhetorician Approach - c.
+Mystic way of processing knowledge - d.
 Describe in brief about the Perceptual Triad.